music dictionary : Ad - Ad

 adhésif (m.), adhésive (f.)(French) adhesive

-Adhésion(French f.) membership
+Adhésion(French f.) membership, support

-Adhesión(Spanish f.) adhesion, support (figuratively)
+Adhesión(Spanish f.) adhesion, joining, adherence, support (figuratively)

 Adhesive bindinga term used in the printing industry, a style of threadless binding in which the leaves of a book are held together at the binding edge by glue or synthetic adhesive and suitable lining

-Adhesivo(Spanish m.) adhesive
+Adhesivo(Spanish m.) adhesive, sticker

 ad hominem(Latin, literally 'to a man') appealing to someone's sentiments or prejudices rather than to their intellect